Questions People AskWhat is Homeopathy?

 How does homeopathy work?

 So how can it work?
 This is not yet well understood.
-Clearly it does not work at a molecular level.
+Clearly homeopathy does not work at a molecular level.

 However, science is not about defending the status quo, rather about pushing back the borders and exploring new frontiers.
 Advances are being made in quantum physics and nano science which support Hahnemann's assertion that ultra-dilute substances are something, not nothing.